Have you discovered Ebates yet? I’ve been with them 5 years. Ebates is a website that pays you cash back on purchases from lots of online vendors.

 So let’s say you spend about $100 at Sears.
 Your cash back rate with each merchant varies from around 2% to 8% in most cases – the vast majority I’ve come across are 4%.
 Sears has a 4% cashback reward, so a few days after you make your $100 purchase, Ebates credits your Ebates account with $4.

-I got my first payment more quickly than normal, and their email stated that they were doing that to show me it works (smart move!).
 Normally, you get one payment per quarter, unless your balance is lower than $5.01.
-They have a chart showing you exactly when you can expect to be paid, and it is definitely a bit of a delay: for example, all purchases between January 1 and March 31 won’t be paid until May.
+They have a chart showing you exactly when you can expect to be paid, and there is definitely some delay.
+For example, all purchases between January 1 and March 31 won’t be paid until May.
 In their FAQ, they state they are constantly working on ways to pay you faster.
 Personally, I don’t mind the wait.
-I mean, it’s money I would never have gotten otherwise – 5 months is much sooner than never!
+I mean, it’s money I would never have gotten otherwise.

-Keep in mind that businesses who work as a “middle man” have to have time to get paid by their vendors before they can pay out.
+Keep in mind that businesses who work as a “middle man” have to have time to get paid by their vendors before they pay you.
 I.E., if I buy something at Sears, Ebates can’t afford to pay me my percent until Sears has paid them their percent.
-And they also need a little time to make sure I don’t return the purchase, or turn out to have been using a stolen credit card, or whatever.
+And they also need a little time to make sure I don’t return the purchase or something.

 The Tell-a-Friend bonus

-Ebates also offers a Tell-a-Friend bonus – I just got $5 for signing someone up, and yes, if you use the link I posted above (or this one right here) and make your first purchase through Ebates, I will get another $5.
+Ebates also offers a Tell-a-Friend bonus.
+I just got $5 for signing someone up, and yes, if you use the link I posted above and make a purchase through Ebates, I will get another $5.
 That’s not why I’m telling you about this, however, and it won’t be the reason you may end up telling your friends about it either.
 I always test out services like this before recommending them, and this one definitely works.
-(And if it ever goes downhill, I will edit this post to reflect that, or delete it.)

 How many stores?

-Ebates works with about 1200 stores.
-The most noticeable omission from the list is Amazon.com, which is too bad, since a lot of us do the vast majority of our online shopping there.
-But Ebates does work with Barnes & Noble, QVC, Ancestry.com, Home Depot, Sephora, Sears, Harry & David, Hotwire.com, the Microsoft store – it’s a huge collection of both brick retail stores with websites and companies that were never anything but a website.
-So far, I’ve been able to use it for all my online shopping except Amazon, and it’s actually pushing me to try some retailers other than Amazon, which has led me to a few very good deals and saved me some money.
+Ebates works with about 1800 stores.
+This list includes Amazon.com, Barnes & Noble, QVC, Ancestry.com, Home Depot, Sephora, Sears, Harry & David, Hotwire.com, the Microsoft store, etc. It’s a huge collection of both brick retail stores with websites and companies that were never anything but a website.
+So far, I’ve been able to use it for all my online shopping except some departments at Amazon.